haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

     <i>See tips on how to visualize the prediction confidence in PyMOL</i>
   </summary>

-  When looking at the structures generated by AlphaFold in PyMOL, the pLDDT is encoded as the B-factor. <br>
+  When looking at the structures generated by AlphaFold2 in PyMOL, the pLDDT is encoded as the B-factor. <br>
   To color the model according to the pLDDT type in PyMOL:
   <br>
   <a class="prompt prompt-pymol">